0xcuriousapple/paaradarshak-chainrunner/README.md

 #### Coming to Paaradarshak
 - **We track particularly who is corrupt in the chain.**
 The prime focus of paardarshak is in funds where there are multiple authorities.
-Once the fund owner allots some funds to the child, the child can transfer it to other children.
+Once the fund owner allots some funds to a child, the child can then transfer it to other children.
 Imagine the government spending passed down from central gov to ministries to MPs to MLAs.
-The audience for Paaradarshak is different, however, It also acts as a fundraising platform as well.
+The audience for Paaradarshak is different, however, it acts as a fundraising platform as well.

 *Consider Paardarshak as a superset of fundraising.*
 *Paardarshak covers a wide range of usecases from Government Budgets, Taxes Utilizations to Corporate funds.*